VPC Interface Endpoints – PrivateLink

 - For each interface endpoint, only one subnet per AZ can be selected.

-- Each interface endpoint can support a bandwidth of up to 10 Gbps per AZ, by default, and automatically scales to 40 Gbps.
+- Each interface endpoint can support a bandwidth of up to 10 Gbps per AZ, by default, and automatically scales up to 100 Gbps.
 Additional capacity may be added by reaching out to AWS support.

 - NACLs for the subnet can restrict traffic, and needs to be configured properly